Effects of Eligibility and Vesting Policies on Workers' Retirement Savings

 Comments: In 2017, Congress did not take action on this matter.

 Matter: Congress should consider whether ERISA's provisions related to last day policies need to be adjusted to reflect today's mobile workforce and workplace plans, which are predominantly 401(k) plans offering matching employer contributions.

 Recommendations for Executive Action

-Comments: Treasury did not provide formal comments for this recommendation.
+Comments: Treasury did not provide formal comments for this recommendation as of August 2018.
 The Department of Labor's comments noted that Treasury and IRS will consult with them on subjects of joint interest and Labor will provide assistance as requested.
 We will monitor the agency's progress.